All the Japanese players to feature in the Premier League

 Debut: 18 September 2005 v Man City

-Nakata, the first Asian Football Confederation player to be nominated for the Ballon d'Or, spent the 2005/06 campaign on loan at Bolton Wanderers from Serie A side Fiorentina.
-He made 21 appearances, scoring one goal and providing two assists.
-Nakata's season in the Premier League proved to be his last, retiring upon the conclusion of the campaign.
+Nakata, the first Asian Football Confederation player to be nominated for the Ballon d'Or, spent the 2005/06 campaign on loan at Bolton from Serie A side Fiorentina.
+He made 21 Premier League appearances, scoring one goal and providing two assists, in what proved to be the final season of his playing career as he retired upon its conclusion in the summer of 2006.

 Bolton 2005 21 1 2